 The Personal Tutor shall explain the undergraduate’s breach of the conditions of probation.
 The undergraduate shall be given an opportunity to respond, or to say anything that they consider relevant.

-The Panel shall then decide whether the undergraduate has breached the terms of probation and, if they have, inform them of this fact and of the Senior Tutor's recommendation as to penalty and invite the undergraduate to make a plea in mitigation.
-The Panel shall then consider the appropriate penalty.
-The penalty may include: banning, suspension or expulsion from the College.
-The Panel may attach such conditions as it sees fit to any penalty.
+The Panel shall then decide whether the undergraduate has breached the terms of probation and, if they have, inform them of this fact and of the Senior Tutor's recommendation as to action and invite the undergraduate to make a plea in mitigation.
+The Panel shall then consider the appropriate action.
+The action may include: banning, suspension or expulsion from the College.
+The Panel may attach such conditions as it sees fit to any action.
 The undergraduate shall be told in writing of the Panel’s decision and its reasons.
 They shall also be advised of their right of appeal to the Conference of Colleges Appeals Tribunal.

 The Chairman of the Panel shall at once report the Panel’s decision to the Dean, and to the Senior Tutor who shall report it to the Education Committee, and shall inform the Proctors if appropriate and any College staff affected by the decision.
 The full communication to the undergraduate shall not normally be circulated, but shall be held in the Principal’s office.
 In the event of any appeal, it shall be available to members of the Conference of Colleges Appeals Tribunal.